When will you visit Japan?

 If you travel around Japan in the period, you will have a hard time.

-Mt.Fuji and cosmos in early autumn
+Mt.Fuji and cosmoses in early autumn

-Mt.Fuji and cosmos in early autumn
+Mt.Fuji without snow and cosmoses in early autumn

 It is still hot in the early September.